-So money expert Clark Howard wants you to think about adding this specific coverage because if you don’t, your wallet may not be adequately protected.
+Money expert Clark Howard wants you to think about adding this specific coverage because if you don’t, your wallet may not be adequately protected.

 Why You Should Consider Cancel for Any Reason Coverage